nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_hierarchical_manifests.rst

 Additionally, splitting the system into more than one part (each described by a separated manifest) allows for:

 * Assigning different signing authorities per system parts, (a single part is represented by a single SUIT manifest).
 * Assigning different access rights to certain memory locations on the device.
-  (Due to security reasons, the manifest representing the radio domain is not be able to install, alter, read-out images or memory locations assigned to the application domain.)
+  (Due to security reasons, you cannot use the manifest representing the radio domain to install, alter, read-out images or memory locations assigned to the application domain.)
 * Possibility to assign different downgrade prevention or signing verification policies per single domain.

 Manifest topology